Flaviojcf/ts-ddd/Readme.md

 This application demonstrates how to set up a DDD application using typescript.
 It includes:

-- Jest.
+- Jest
-- Typescript.
+- Typescript
 - Aggregate
 - Value Objects
-- Domain Services.
+- Domain Services
 - Repositories
 - Domain Events
 - Modules